Who We Are

 The Chicago Center for the Study of Groups and Organizations is a local affiliate of the A.K.
 Rice Institute, the national educational nonprofit for Group Relations in the United States.
 We share AKRI’s mission of deepening understanding of complex social behavior by providing experiential learning opportunities in the Tavistock tradition.
 CCSGO operates exclusively for charitable, educational, and scientific purposes.

 The Chicago Center for the Study of Groups and Organizations (CCSGO) was founded in 1989 as an affiliate of the A. K. Rice Institute for the Study of Social Systems (AKRI).
-The Center initially served as a platform for governance of local and regional Group Relations Conferences and Group Relations consultants, as an institutional structure to connect the greater Chicagoland Group Relations community with the National Institution and other regional centers.
+Along with other regional affiliates, CCSGO develops and sponsors Group Relations conferences and other related training programs based on the application of psychodynamic and open systems theories in the tradition of the Tavistock Institute of Human Relations.

-In short, the Group Relations or Tavistock model was traditionally dedicated to advancing the understanding of the covert processes affecting leadership and authority within groups and social systems, with particular attention to:
+The Group Relations or Tavistock model was traditionally dedicated to advancing the understanding of the covert processes affecting leadership and authority within groups and social systems, with particular attention to:

 Experiencing the ways in which covert processes in groups and organizations may impede or facilitate the accomplishment of work and goals that affect one’s ability to lead and to follow.